An experienced pair of hands for agency leaders

 Allow me to introduce myself

+Hi.
 I’m Eoin Rodgers.

-For much of that time, I worked at board level, including several years leading a B2B agency with responsibility for growth, profitability and culture.
-Earlier in my career, I built and led strategy, performance marketing and client services teams.
+For much of that time, I worked at board level, including several years leading a B2B agency responsible for growth, profitability, and culture.

-Along the way, I’ve dealt with many of the moments agencies go through: repositioning in a crowded market, building new capabilities, improving commercial discipline, navigating acquisitions and mergers, and helping leadership teams work through what comes next.
+Along the way, I’ve dealt with many of the moments agencies go through: repositioning in a crowded market, building new capabilities, improving commercial discipline, navigating acquisitions and mergers and helping leadership teams work through what comes next.

 A few examples from my agency leadership experience: